 When you sit quietly, your heart slips into the slower, steady pace known as your resting heart rate.
-A new study suggests that an increase in this rate over time may be a signal of heart trouble ahead.
+An increase in your resting heart rate over time may be a signal of heart trouble ahead.

 Your heart rate changes from minute to minute.
 It depends on whether you are standing up or lying down, moving around or sitting still, stressed or relaxed.
 Your resting heart rate, though, tends to be stable from day to day.
 The usual range for resting heart rate is anywhere between 60 and 90 beats per minute.
 Above 90 is considered high.